Relatively hyperbolic groups with planar boundaries: Planar topology

-\begin{proof} Note that we call elements of $G$ acting on $D^2$ and $\bar\Delta$ by the same name.
-We will show that the convergence property on $D^2$ is a consequence of the convergence property on $\bar\Delta$.
+\begin{proof} We will see that the convergence property on $D^2$ is a consequence of the convergence property on $\bar\Delta$.
 Let $(g_i)$ be a sequence of distinct elements of $G$.
-After passing to a subsequence, there are points $a,b \in \boundary\Delta$ with
+After passing to a subsequence, there are points $\zeta,\xi \in \boundary\Delta$ with

-uniformly on compact sets; \emph{i.e.}, for any compact $K' \subseteq \bar\Delta \setminus \{a\}$ and $L' \subseteq \bar\Delta \setminus \{b\}$, the intersection $g_i(K') \cap L'$ is empty for almost all $i$.
-It follows that for any compact $K \subset D^2 \setminus q^{-1}(a)$ and $L \subset D^2 \setminus q^{-1}(b)$, we have
+uniformly on compact sets; \emph{i.e.}, for any compact $K' \subseteq \bar\Delta \setminus \{\zeta\}$ and $L' \subseteq \bar\Delta \setminus \{\xi\}$, the intersection $g_i(K') \cap L'$ is empty for almost all $i$.
+It follows that for any compact $K \subset D^2 \setminus q^{-1}(\zeta)$ and $L \subset D^2 \setminus q^{-1}(\xi)$, we have